tomas-abrahamsson/gpb/README.md

    compiler will generate for the same proto, but should be roughly equivalent.

+*  Erroneously encoded protobuf messages and fields will generally cause the decoder to crash.
+Examples of such erroneous encodings are:
+   - varints with too many bits
+   - strings, bytes, sub messages or packed repeated fields, where the encoded length is longer than the remaining binary

 *  Maps (NB: currently experimental!)

    Gpb can generate encoders/decoders for maps, in accordance with EEP 43.